pikender/souploaf.github.io/resume.md

 **LinkedIn:** <https://www.linkedin.com/in/pikendersharma/>
 **Github:** <https://github.com/pikender>

-## Elixir and Ruby Developer solving problems with passion for more than 13 years.
+## Elixir and Ruby Developer, stepping up as Application Architect, solving problems with passion for more than 13 years.

 ### PROFESSIONAL EXPERIENCE